AndrewSales/XQS/README.md

     xqs:validate(doc('myDoc.xml'), doc('mySchema.xml)/*, 'myPhase')

+## Inclusion and expansion

+Inclusions are resolved and abstract rules and patterns instantiated automatically, whether you are compiling or evaluating a schema.
+There is no need to carry out a separate initial process.

+If you do wish to perform this step only, in order to produce a fully resolved and instantiated schema, `include-expand.bxs` is provided for this purpose.
+Run it, passing the location of the schema, as follows:

+    basex -bschema=myModularSchema.sch include-expand.bxs

+Example output for this command is shown in `myResolvedSchema.sch`.

+The output from `include-expand.bxs` is the schema with inclusions resolved and abstract patterns and rules instantiated.
+(Note that this command script can be used on **any** valid Schematron schema, regardless of the target query language; it does not depend on the query language binding the schema declares.)

 # Running the test suite
 The test suite is found in the `test/ `sub-directory.
 To run all the tests there, at the command line, specify the `-t` option and the path to the `test` directory: